Yuganandhan/wine-quality-analysis-in-python/README.md

 How to analyze wine quality in python

-The pdf explain everythin about the analysis
+The pdf explain everything about the analysis